 - Let them fill up their balloons with water and throw them at each other.
 The team that has more dry players wins!

-- If you are worried about throwing balloons right at kids, turn it into a water balloon baseball match.
+- If you are worried about throwing balloons right at kids, turn it into a water balloon baseball or bowling match.

 This fun-filled game gives your children a sense of team spirit while working together and trying to protect their teammates.